eflautt/ga-data-science/lessons/lesson-14/readme.md

 ### Mixture Models and Language Processing

 Mixture models (and specifically **LDA** or **Latent Dirichlet Allocation**) take this concept further and generate more structure around the documents.
-Instead of just replace correlated columns, we create clusters of common words and generate probability distributions to explicitly state how related the words are.
+Instead of just replacing correlated columns, we create clusters of common words and generate probability distributions to explicitly state how related the words are.

 To understand this better, let's imagine a new way to generate text.